monishatBaishnab/Fluxify-Forum-manegement-system/README.md

 Fluxify is a dynamic forum management platform that empowers administrators and users alike with a host of robust features and seamless functionalities.
 Here's a closer look at what sets Fluxify apart:

+*Unique Features*

+**Thumbnail Image Integration:**
+   - Enhance posts with a thumbnail image feature, allowing users to include assignment-related visuals upon publication.
+This visual enhancement ensures a more comprehensible understanding of the primary topic, leveraging the power of visual representation.

+**Engaging Loading Skeleton:**
+   - Implement an engaging loading skeleton that gracefully appears during the loading period, ensuring a captivating user experience while posts are being retrieved.
+This feature maintains user engagement and provides a seamless transition between loading phases.

+**Tag-based Post Filtering:**
+   - Display tags elegantly on the homepage and implement refined click events, enabling users to effortlessly filter posts based on their preferences.
+By clicking on specific tags, users can tailor their viewing experience and access content aligned with their interests.

+*Key Features*

 #### Admin Dashboard:
 - Our intuitive admin dashboard puts the power of site management in your hands.
 Admins can effortlessly oversee user activity, manage posts, and maintain the overall health of the community.
 #### User Management: